Travel Category

 Most of the wildlife sanctuaries and national with few exceptions are open until July 1.
 Kerala’s Periyar National remains open even in the monsoon along with few other zones of the other national parks.

-The options for summer wildlife safaris are also abundant.
+The options for summer wildlife safaris India are also abundant.
 Be it Rajasthan’s Ranthambore National Park or Madhya Pradesh’s Bandhavgarh, Kanha and Kanha or South India’s Nagarhole, Bandipur and Periyar or the Himalayan National Park or North East’s Kaziranga, there is a lot on offer.

 Monsoon Ayurveda Session